-Building a functional test system tailored to your battery pack and your specific testing needs often sounds like a more costly and time-consuming approach, and it can be.
-However, the route you take to achieve that end goal makes a world of difference in the outcome and long-term ROI.
+Building a functional test system customized to your battery pack and your specific testing needs often sounds like a more costly and time consuming approach... and it can be.
+However, the route you take to achieve that end goal makes a world of difference in the outcome.

-Choosing modular hardware and software testing platform that can be tailored to meet your requirements can be used to jump-start this approach, making it a very viable option.
+Choosing a modular hardware and software testing platform which can be customized to meet your requirements, can be used to jump start this approach, making it a very viable option.
 This is especially true if the platform you choose leverages proven commercial technologies and open industry standards.

-In the end, this modular platform-based testing approach can have several benefits:
+In the end, this modular platform based testing approach can have several benefits:

-(1) It can dramatically lower the cost of the test system, both in initial capital expenditure and in the overall cost of ownership, through the use of commercial technologies and standards.

-(2) It can increase your test throughput with fast measurement hardware and software capable of managing multiple test routines in parallel.

-(3) The time required to redesign test systems for new products will decrease through the use of flexible, modular software and hardware.
+- (1) It can dramatically lower cost of the test system, both in initial capital expenditure, and in overall cost of ownership, through the use of commercial technologies and standards. - (2) It can increase your test throughput with fast measurement hardware and software capable of managing multiple test routines in parallel. - (3) The time required to redesign test systems for new products will decrease through the use of flexible, modular software and hardware.

 (4) You can get exactly what you need, the way you want it.
-You can get everything you paid for, and your test station will be flexible, without being cumbersome to use.
+You can get everything you paid for and your test station will be flexible, without being cumbersome to use.